Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches

 where $\partial_\x$ denotes the \emph{functional derivative} at $\xkd$ with respect to the elements $\x \in \X$ of the functional

 In fact, it has been shown in \cite{Sch98} that multiple prior information $\x_0$ and $\x^0$ can increase the applicability but also can slow down the iteration speed.
 In our terminology $\x_0$ and $\x^0$ are unsupervised information (see \autoref{eq:expert_information_discriminative}) that means without taking into account information on $\op{\x^0}$ and $\op{\x_0}$, respectively.
-In the following we study more sophisticated unsupervised iterative regularization algorithms and move forward then to supervised algorithms.
+In the following, we study more sophisticated unsupervised iterative regularization methods and move forward to supervised methods.